dsg-innosource/foreflow-docs/overview.md

 ---

-## Version 3.1.0
+## Version 3.0.8

-**Date TDB**
+**Friday, April 2nd, 2021**

 ### New Features & Improvements

 - users can choose to omit columns when creating a Table from a file
-- users can now remove Batches and Tasks from Packges and Batche respectively
+- users can now remove Batches and Tasks from Packages and Batches respectively
 - password reset improvements
 - Table import 'replace data' improvements
 - Table validation rule improvements
 - Table creation improvements
 - Dataset listing improvements
+- Scheduling improvements

 ---